 The steady increase in legislation banning private ownership represents recognition by our society that private ownership leads to massive abuse.
 Social values evolve.
 It took decades to ban slavery in England and for women to win the right to vote in America.
 Those ideas started out as “radical”, held by a small minority.
 Gradually more and more people understood and agreed until they became a part of our value system that we take for granted today.
 The same trend is happening with private ownership of exotics.
 Gradually more and more people are realizing that this simply leads to widespread abuse of these animals.
 The best evidence of this is the accelerating trend in state laws.
-Just since 2005 eight more states have passed some level of ban.
+Just since 2005 eight more states have passed some level of a ban.

-Three Things to Know About Petting a Cub
+Two Things to Know About Petting a Cub

-There are a some lion and tiger cub exploiters still making the rounds at fairs, flea markets, parking lots and malls who are charging the public $10 – $25 to pet a baby lion cub or to play with a baby tiger cub.
+There are some lion and tiger cub exploiters still making the rounds at fairs, flea markets, parking lots and malls who are charging the public $10 – $25 to pet a baby lion cub or to play with a tiger cub.

 (a) Public contact and exhibition.

-1. General: All Class I, II or III wildlife that will be used for contact with the public shall have been evaluated by the exhibitor to insure compatibility with the uses intended.
-All wildlife shall be exhibited in a manner that prevents injuries to the public and the wildlife.
+1. General: All Class I, II or III wildlife that will be used for contact with the public shall have been evaluated by the exhibitor to ensure compatibility with the uses intended.
+All wildlife shall be exhibited in a manner that prevents injuries to the public and wildlife.
 The exhibitor shall take reasonable sanitary precautions to minimize the possibility of disease or parasite transmission which could adversely affect the health or welfare of citizens or wildlife.
-When any conditions exists that results in a threat to human safety, or the welfare of the wildlife, the animal(s) shall, at the direction of a Commission officer, be immediately removed from public contact for an interval necessary to correct the unsafe or deficient condition.
+When any conditions exist that result in a threat to human safety, or the welfare of the wildlife, the animal(s) shall, at the direction of a Commission officer, be immediately removed from public contact for an interval necessary to correct the unsafe or deficient condition.

 2. Class I wildlife shall only be permitted to come into physical contact with the public in accordance with the following: